boazsegev/plezi/README.md

     route '/', BroadcastCtrl
 ```

-method names starting with an underscore ('_') will NOT be made public by the router.
+method names starting with an underscore ('_') are protected from the Http router, even when they are public.

 This is why even though both '/hello' and '/humans.txt' are public ( [try it](http://localhost:3000/humans.txt) ), '/_send_message' will return a 404 not found error ( [try it](http://localhost:3000/_send_message) ).